Russel Williams - Looking Through the Horse’s Eyes

 Iain: Many times… you almost drowned several times.

-Russel: And I was never afraid, it was always accepting it was, ‘Okay, this is the way it’s going.’
+Russel: And I was never afraid.
+It was always accepting - ‘Okay, this is the way it is.’

-Iain: The story I like most about you getting in a dangerous situation was with the elephant?
-I know that was when you were five years old.
+Iain: The story I like most about you getting in a dangerous situation was with the elephant, when you were five years old.

 Russel: Oh that!
-I forgot about that, hahaha!
-Yes this was around the time just before we went to Palestine.
+Yes this was just before we went to Palestine.
 My grandfather on my mother’s side lived about half way between Tilbury and London.
 There was a little turning on the main road that led to a little village called Aviary.
-Opposite across the other road was a huge sand and gravel pit where he worked.
-On this side he bought some old army huts - Nissan huts - from the previous war and turned them into tearooms.
-Now it was on a big… I suppose it was on a plot of land about half an acre.
-Now this was a time when the King of Siam had sent a white elephant to our King and of course to keep it company sent a grey one with it, and they were walking from Tilbury to London and they stopped there.
+Opposite there was a huge sand and gravel pit where my grandfather worked.
+He’d bought some old army huts - Nissan huts - from the previous war and turned them into tearooms.
+They were on a plot of land about half an acre.
+Now this was a time when the King of Siam had sent a white elephant to our King and to keep it company sent a grey one with it.
+They were walking from Tilbury to London and stopped there.

 Iain: It’s just extraordinary that elephants would walk along the road to go to…

 Russel: Well that’s right.
-They didn’t transport them in those days they had to walk.
-We all had to, virtually, unless we had horses… And they spent the night on this plot, so they drove some stakes in the ground and they trained them to the stakes to sleep overnight.
-And the dog that I assumed was mine in those days because we were constant companions…
+They didn’t transport them in those days; they had to walk.
+We all had to, virtually, unless we had horses… So they spent the night on this plot, drove some stakes in the ground and tied the elephants to the stakes to sleep overnight.
+And the dog that I assumed was mine in those days, because we were constant companions…

 Russel: Tinker.
-He got a bit a bit upset and got barking and got too close to the elephant and one picked him up and threw him.
-He yipped and I was just turned five at the time I think, and I started pummeling him with my fists.
+He got a bit a bit upset and started barking and got too close to the elephants.
+One picked him up and threw him.
+He yelped and I started pummelling the elephant with my fists.
 [Laughs]

 Iain: You were hitting the elephant?
 No fear?

-Iain: we don’t have time to go into all the details of that but I feel that’s a lovely story.
-And then sadly when you were eleven years old both your parents died within…
+Iain: We don’t have time to go into all the details of that but I feel that’s a lovely story.
+And then sadly when you were eleven years old both your parents died.

 Iain: So you knew that they were dying even though you hadn’t been told that they were dying?